 HLF takes the protection of your personal data very seriously.
 We have reviewed and updated our data protection policy to ensure compliance with the EU General Data Protection Regulation (GDPR).
 We urge you to read our updated policy which gives you more control over your information and clearly explains how we use it.

-I’m Richard Clarke and I’ve worked with HLF since 2006 as occasional adviser/ mentor/ monitor &c.
-Until 2012 I taught at London University’s Birkbeck College where I ran the MSc programme in Countryside and Protected Area Management and was director of the University’s Centre for European Protected Area Research (CEPAR) where we undertook the 2010-11 national evaluation of HLF’s Landscape Partnership programme.
-Other related work included a review of Defra’s Sustainable Development Fund and preparation of the AONB management planning guidance under the CRoW Act.
-Now freelance I undertake research, evaluation and training related to heritage and landscape conservation/ management (and still do bits of postgraduate teaching at Birkbeck).
-Recent work for HLF includes preparation of the current LCAP and Evaluation guidance for SF4 (2013-18) together with David Mount and Simon Lees of CTP.
-I’ve just finished managing the assembly of a third round of Output Data (ugh!) from the 40-plus LP schemes that are currently in delivery or who completed subsequent to the last data collection and I sympathise with all LP colleagues who found themselves tied to their desks tediously filling boxes in what is still a pretty clunky Excel spreadsheet when they could be outside ‘doing’ things.
-I also work with a couple of LPs to help them demonstrate outcomes and ensure legacy, including preparation of their final evaluation and completion reports.
-I’ve found working with LPs a huge learning experience – no two schemes are alike and all have different opportunities and challenges - and I’m full of admiration for the enormous amount of effort and commitment of LP teams, partners and volunteers which I hope have made LP a flagship programme for HLF.
-You can contact me direct on rich[at]cepar.org.uk. or at r.clarke[at]westminster.ac.uk.
+I’ve worked with HLF as adviser/ mentor/ monitor &c since 2006.
+Until 2012 I taught at London University’s Birkbeck College where I ran the national MSc programme in Countryside and Protected Area Management and was director of the University’s Centre for European Protected Area Research (CEPAR) where we undertook the 2010-11 national evaluation of HLF’s Landscape Partnership programme.
+Other related work included a review of Defra’s Sustainable Development Fund and preparation of AONB management planning guidance under the Countryside and Rights of Way Act 2000.
+Now freelance (I'm also Visiting Scholar at the University of Westminster) I undertake research, evaluation and training related to heritage and landscape conservation/ management and community engagement (and still do bits of postgraduate teaching).
+Work with HLF nationally has included preparation of the Evaluation and LCAP guidance for SF4 (2013-18), management of the annual Output Data collection and analysis, and spatial mapping of LP schemes using GIS.
+I also work as an evaluator with individual HLF funded schemes to help them capture outcomes and ensure legacy, including preparation of evaluation frameworks, interim reviews and final evaluation and completion reports.
+Much of my work has been with Landscape Partnership Schemes and Heritage Grant projects, and I’m also currently involved in the joint HLF/ Arts Council Great Place Scheme.
+I’ve found all of this a huge learning experience – no two schemes are alike and all have different opportunities and challenges - and I’m full of admiration for the enormous amount of effort and commitment of delivery teams, partners and volunteers which have enabled HLF funding to ‘make a difference’ in so many places throughout the UK.
+You can contact me direct on rich[at]cepar.org.uk.